quasarcnmi/kube/README.md

 - DNS Server
    - If not available, create a DNS server to serve the VM's and define the VIP IP.
 A sample [docker-compose.yml](/docker-compose.yml) will put a DNS service on the `Admin1` server.
 Use that IP for the `/etc/resolv.conf` entries on all servers.
 Our example uses the domain ***moda.net***

+## Build the Nodes
+Our objectives are:
+- Ensure we have a non prod user set up on nodes
+- setup the variables in the rke2-install.sh script
+- We will create a Kube-Vip manifest file which will be custom for each of the master nodes.
+In the case of the Ethernet adapters not being assigned the same port.
+- Initialize the cluster on the first master node
+- Files will be copied back to the admin server.
+- The script will then create a install script file and place it in each of the other node